matter-labs/zksync-cli/.github/CONTRIBUTING.md

-# Contributing to ZKsync CLI
+# Contributing to zksync-cli

 ## Welcome! 🎉

 Hello, contributor!
-Thanks for thinking about helping with the ZKsync CLI project.
+Thanks for thinking about helping with the zksync-cli project.
 This guide will help you understand how to contribute to our CLI tool.

 ## Getting Started